marccanby/linguiphyr/paper/paper.md

 determining the most parsimonious state transitions for each character, and then ordering these transitions based on the edges they occur on from the root of the tree to a specified clade.
 This type of relative chronology may seem unusual to the typical historical linguist, but its results can be illuminating.

-\autoref{fig:figure3} depicts an example tree analysis in LinguiPhyR.

 # Conclusions